metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

 - `kind` (String) Kind is kind of the target resource.
 - `name` (String) Name is the name of the target resource.

-Optional:

-- `namespace` (String) Namespace is the namespace of the referent.
-When unspecified, the localnamespace is inferred.
-Even when policy targets a resource in a differentnamespace, it MUST only apply to traffic originating from the samenamespace as the policy.

 <a id="nestedatt--spec--defaults"></a>
 ### Nested Schema for `spec.defaults`